molinerisLab/3plex/README.md

 # Web interface

+The 3plex web platform allows to access the 3plex tool remotely, submitting jobs to our server using a web interface.
+Results can be downloaded or visualized interactively.

-A web interface is available at https://3plex.unito.it/.
+The web interface is available at https://3plex.unito.it/.

 ---